Path to Recovery

 Speak with someone today

-• If the person chooses to seek help, this should happen as soon as possible.
+Interventions usually work best with around six people or fewer.
+Everyone should prepare what they will say beforehand.
+If the person chooses to seek help, it should happen as soon as possible.
 If they do not, it is important for those who participated in the intervention to be clear about any consequences that will come with this decision.
-Then, they must stick to these consequences until the individual does decide to seek help.
+Then, they must stick to these consequences until the individual decides to seek help.

 Once you know how you or your loved one will get the necessary help for an addiction, the next step in the process can begin.